-Sourcing steel-cut oats isn't hard since they are found pre-bagged or boxed in many large and specialty grocery stores.
-Some of the most common packaged brands include Mccann's Steel-Cut Irish Oatmeal, Bob's Red Mill Steel Cut Oats, and Arrowhead Mills Steel Cut Oats.
-Some spots, such as Whole Foods, Sprouts, and other shops that feature bulk foods have them available to purchase by the ounce.
+Steel-cut oats can be found in canisters or boxes in many large and specialty grocery stores.
+Some of the most common packaged brands include Quaker Oats, Mccann's Steel-Cut Irish Oatmeal, Bob's Red Mill, and Arrowhead Mills.
+Some stores, such as Whole Foods, Sprouts, and other shops that feature bulk foods have them available to purchase by the ounce.

-It's easy to store steel-cut oats as long as there is a cool, dry place to put them.
-Some brands come in convenient cans that seal easily after opening, but if the food is bagged it's best to put it in an air-tight container after opening.
-Steel-cut oats will keep a long time if stored this way, up to two years.
+Steel-cut oats should be stored in a cool, dry place such as a cupboard or the pantry.
+Some brands come in convenient canisters that seal easily after opening, but if the oats come in a bag, it's best to transfer them to an air-tight container after opening.
+Steel-cut oats will keep up to two years when stored this way.
 They can also be stored in the refrigerator if your kitchen is especially sunny or warm.